 - Partnership and joint venture (ANS, DA, KS)

 Everyone that conducts business in Norway must register with the centralised Registry at Brønnøysund.
 The Registry grants the enterprise a Norwegian ID number, called “organisation number” or “org.no.”
-Such org.no is required when entering into contracts, invoicing, communicating with public authorities, etc.
+Such org.no is required when entering into contracts, invoicing, communicating with public authorities, and so on.

 Also, note that foreign entities seconding employees to Norway must file reports to the tax office upon commencement of the work.
 These employees must obtain a Norwegian personal ID number (called “D-number”).
 In order to obtain the D-number the individual must physically meet at the tax office for an ID-control.